 Your toddler understands you perfectly and is capable of learning self control

 There is a lot of information out there about how much your child understands under age 2.
-I know as a first time parent I was often confused about how much my son could understand because he was a late talker.
+As a first time parent I was often confused about how much my son could understand because he was a late talker.

-One of the biggest shockers to me as a mom was realizing that kids can understand WAY more than we think, and they can definitely understand tone and body language.
+I parent with the belief that kids can understand WAY more than we think before they can talk, and they can definitely understand tone and body language.

 My point here is that by the time your child starts hitting, they can understand most of what you say and you can use tone and facial expression to make your words more clear.